Skatteetaten/mva-meldingen/docs/english/informasjonsmodell/index.md

 <table align=center>
   <tr><th style="width:25%" align=left>Field</th><th align=left>Description</th></tr>
   <tr><td>skattleggingsperiode</td><td>Description: the taxation period for which the VAT return applies <br>
+  Period is stated in accordance with the code list for the Skattleggingsperiode.
+SkattleggingsperiodeUke follows the calendar's week numbering, for example week 1 in 2022 runs from 3 to 9 January.
+For SkattleggingsperiodeHalvmåndelig, the first half runs from the 1st to the 15th of the month and the second half runs from the 16th to the last of the month. <br>
 Purpose: to ensure consistency between bookkeeping and VAT return period
 	</td>
   </tr>